eldargab/upakovka/README.md

 # upakovka

 With `upakovka(1)` you manage your nodejs monorepo project as a single large npm package.

-You have single `package.json`, relative  imports between internal modules - a simple structure which every developer and tool understands.
+You have single `package.json` and relative  imports between internal modules - a simple structure which every developer and tool understands.

-For deployment or publishing you split your codebase into individual packages and that's when `upakovka(1)` comes in.
+For deployment or publishing you split your codebase into individual packages.

 ## Usage